Title

 A law providing guidelines and procedures for the deployment of security personnel to properties with conflicting claims, aiming to maintain peace and order, protect lives, and prevent the use of private security as a means of oppression or violence.

-1) They must protect all lives and property and assist local authorities in maintaining peace and order; 2) They shall not be used as tools for oppression, violence, or acts against public order or national interest.
+(1) They must protect lives and properties, preserve peace and order, and assist local authorities in stabilizing the government; and (2) they must not be used as tools for oppression, violence, or acts against public order and/or inimical to national interest.

-Security personnel must be in proper uniform with visible nameplates, show their license to exercise profession (LTEP) IDs, and shall not carry high-powered firearms.
+They must be in proper uniform with visible nameplates and must carry their License to Exercise Profession (LTEP) IDs.
+They should not carry high-powered firearms.

 Analyze Cases Smarter, Faster